OXTyler/CleanNote/README.md

 this is a minimal note taking app that allows for notes to be saved in rich text format

 ![image info](./demo.png)

+**How to Run**
+after installing, you will need nodejs, and just run:

+'''
+npm install
+npm start
+'''